absmach/magistrala-docs/docs/storage.md

 - [InfluxDB](https://docs.influxdata.com/influxdb) - time series database
 - InfluxDB writer - message repository implementation for InfluxDB
-- [Grafana](https://grafana.com) - tool for database exploration and data visualization and analytics

 Those new services will take some additional ports:

 - 8086 by InfluxDB
 - 8900 by InfluxDB writer service
-- 3001 by Grafana

-To access Grafana, navigate to `http://localhost:3001` and login with: `admin`, password: `admin`
+To access Influx-UI, navigate to `http://localhost:8086` and login with: `mainflux`, password: `mainflux`

 ### Cassandra and Cassandra Writer